-- i) Claims against the Company not acknowledged as debt include: - a) The company had an arrangement with a supplier for purchase of power.
-The supplier claimed that the company did not off take the contracted power and claimed a compensation of ₹ 84.95 Crore (31 March 2022: ₹ 84.95 crore).
-The arbitrator concluded the arbitration in favour of the company, however, the supplier has contested the award at High Court. - b) The company had an arrangement with a supplier for purchase of power.
-However, due to the prevalent market situation, the company was unable to find a buyer for power from the supplier for most of the contracted period.
-The supplier raised a compensation bill of ₹ 43.28 Crore (31 March 2022: ₹ 43.28 crore) for non-supply of power.
-The matter is pending at Supreme Court.
-The company has paid an amount of ₹ 20.48 crore as deposit, and the same is subject to the outcome of the appeal pending before Supreme Court. - c) Pursuant to dispute with one of the suppliers, the supplier agreed to pay the LTA charges but subsequently refuted its liability to pay the LTA charges.
-The Central Transmission Utility (CTU) has raised a claim of ₹ 31.68 Crore (31 March 2022: ₹ 31.68 crore)

-- on the company towards the outstanding LTA charges.
-However subsequently company surrendered the long term open access (LTA).
-The claim of CTU is being contested before Appellate Tribunal of Electricity, which has granted a stay on the order of CERC. - d) CERC has allowed the petition filed by one of the Company's suppliers and inter alia passed certain orders/ directions against the Company for paying 100% of the Long Term Open Access charges even though only 95% of the quantum of power is being supplied by its supplier under an interim directions of Hon'ble Supreme Court of India and directing the Company to refund the transmission charges of ₹ 21.77 Crore (31 March 2022: ₹ 21.77 crore) collected from the supplier which is corresponding to 5% of LTA.
-The Company has filed appeal against the CERC order in Appellate Tribunal for Electricity and APTEL had granted stay of the order of CERC. - e) The Company had a PPA of 1200 MW of power with one of its suppliers, out of which 840 MW was to be sold on long term basis, 216 MW on Merchant trade basis and balance 144 MW was the free power of the home state.
+- i) Claims against the Company not acknowledged as debt include: - a) The Company had an arrangement with a supplier for purchase of power.
+The supplier claimed that the Company did not off take the contracted power and claimed a compensation of ₹ 84.95 Crore (31 March 2023: ₹ 84.95 crore).
+The arbitrator concluded the arbitration in favour of the Company, however, the supplier has contested the award at High Court. - The Company had filed an appeal with the Hon'ble Supreme Court in 2014 against the Hon'ble APTEL's Order dated April 4, 2013, which required the Company to pay the compensation of ₹ 41.70 Crore (31 March 2023: ₹ 41.70 crore) (along with simple interest @ 6% p.a.) to the power supplier due to the non-offtake of power by the Company as per the "Take or Pay" clause of the arrangement.
+As per the Court's directions, the Company deposited ₹ 20.85 Crore (50%) of the compensation) with the supplier in April 2013.
+The Hon'ble Supreme Court, vide order dated October 27, 2014 admitted the case and directed the parties to maintain status quo.
+As per the legal opinion obtained, the Company has a good case.
+Considering there is no movement in the matter and the last hearing in the Hon'ble Supreme Court had taken place in April 2016, as an abundant caution, during the year ended 31st March 2024 the Company has created a provision of ₹ 20.48 Crore against the amount deposited with the supplier.
+Accordingly contingent liability has been shown net of the same. - c) Pursuant to dispute with one of the suppliers, the supplier agreed to pay the long term open access (LTA) charges but subsequently refuted its liability to pay the same.
+The Central Transmission Utility (CTU) raised a claim of ₹ 31.68 Crore (31 March 2023: ₹ 31.68 crore) on the Company towards the outstanding LTA charges.
+However subsequently the Company surrendered the long term open access.
+The claim of CTU is being contested before Appellate Tribunal of Electricity, which has granted a stay on the order of CERC, which had earlier allowed the claim of CTU. - d) CERC allowed the petition filed by one of the Company's suppliers and inter alia passed certain orders/ directions against the Company for paying 100% of the Long Term Open Access (LTA) charges even though only 95% of the quantum of power is being supplied by its supplier under an interim directions of Hon'ble Supreme Court of India and directed the Company to refund the transmission charges of ₹ 21.77 Crore (31 March 2023: ₹ 21.77 crore) collected from the supplier and paid to CTU, which is corresponding to 5% of LTA.
+The Company has filed appeal against the CERC order in Appellate Tribunal for Electricity and APTEL has granted stay of the order of CERC. - e) The Company had a PPA of 1200 MW of power with one of its suppliers, out of which 840 MW was to be sold on long term basis, 216 MW on Merchant trade basis and balance 144 MW was the free power of the home state.
 For sale of 840 MW on long term basis, PTC had PSAs with four DISCOMS.
-However there was considerable delay on account of certain Force Majeure events and two DISCOMs illegally terminated the said PSAs and refused to off-take power under the PSAs.
-The Company had relinquished LTA in respect of these two DISCOMS.
+However there was considerable delay on account of certain Force Majeure Events and two DISCOMS illegally terminated the said PSAs and refused to off-take power under the PSAs.
+The Company had relinquished Long Term Open Access (LTA) in respect of these two DISCOMS.